obarrera/SocketTestRepo/Socket Docs/Socket - GitHub.md

 4. **Review Reports**: Regularly review the security reports generated by Socket to stay informed about potential risks.

 By following this guide, you can effectively integrate Socket into your GitHub workflow, enhancing your CI/CD pipeline with robust security checks for third-party dependencies.

+For more detailed information, visit the [Socket Documentation](https://docs.socket.dev/docs/getting-started).